All posts

 Qualify Before You Quote

-The contractors who win more with less bids are not guessing.
+The contractors who win more with fewer bids are not guessing.
 They have a system.

 The Contractor Lead Qualifier at godigitalapps.com walks you through the exact questions to ask before you roll a truck or open a proposal template.
 It scores each lead on the key variables and tells you whether to pursue, ballpark, or pass.